-Yes that is only part of our story.
-As Orleans focuses on its future, OHS seeks to be a positive contributor, and a strong advocate for change and cultural growth that reflect our Town's history.
+Yet this is only part of our story.
+As Orleans focuses on the future, we seek to be a positive contributor and strong advocate for change and cultural growth that respect the town’s history.

-We appreciate the support received from the community, and look forward to continued and expanded public participation over our next 50 years.
+We appreciate the support received from the community and look forward to continued and expanded public participation over our next 60 years.

-This Greek Revival structure was built in 1834, and is listed on the National Register of His- toric Places.
-Formerly used as the Meeting House for the Universalist Church of Orleans, this building houses the Society’s Museum and is used for special exhibits and cultural programs.
+This Greek Revival structure was built in 1834 and is listed on the National Register of Historic Places.
+Formerly used as the meeting house for the Universalist Church of Orleans, this building houses the CHO’s Museum and is used for special exhibits and cultural programs.
 Since 2017, more than $1 million has been raised and spent on updating this facility and making it more accessible to all.